Now accepting applications for October 2022

 The MTA is acknowledged within the industry to be a ground-breaking college, which focuses on the individual student’s training.
 Running the UK’s original fast track programme for Musical Theatre (stage & screen) getting you industry-ready in 2 years, rather than the traditional 3 years.

-Entry to The MTA is by audition – no qualifications are necessary just an overwhelming desire to work as a performer, a strength in 2 disciplines, and the ability to be taught the 3rd.
+Entry to The MTA is by (free) audition only – no qualifications are necessary just an overwhelming desire to work as a performer, a strength in 2 disciplines, and the ability to be taught the 3rd.

 Our graduates have been seen in shows such as Wicked, Les Miserables, Book of Mormon, Bat Out Of Hell, Hairspray, The Grinning Man, The Band, Grease, Saturday Night Fever, Half A Sixpence, Sister Act, Rocky Horror Show, Six, working for companies such as the Royal National Theatre, The Royal Shakespeare Company, Cameron Mackintosh, Really Useful Group, for major cruise ships such as Royal Caribbean, Carnival, Aida, on the big screen in films such as Mamma Mia 2, Emma, on the small screen in TV programmes including Dixi, Holby City, Call The Midwife.
 From The Blue Man Group over in New York to the Avenue Q UK tour, we are proud to create careers